scottwb/octopress/source/_posts/2012-01-13-have-some-fun-with-your-tests.markdown

   @user.zipcode = "1138"

   expect{@user.save!}.to raise_exception ActiveRecord::RecordInvalid
-  @wall.errors[:address].should include "could not be found on the map" end
+  @user.errors[:address].should include "could not be found on the map" end
 ```